 As with doomsday dates, the past is the best indicator of the future, especially with God who says he does not change.
 The precedents of his dealings and operations in the past tell us how he will operate again in the future under similar circumstances.
 The Book of Revelation gives us a great outline of future events but leaves many details unclear.
 This is one way the book has been sealed.
 It is up to us to fill in the details through understanding the lessons and precedents of the preceding 65 books in the Bible.

-Before Jesus' First Coming, John the Baptist came and fulfilled this prophecy once.
-But this was very long before the Day of the LORD.
-2000 years off, in fact.
-Also, John did not “restore all things”.
-Could it be there is another fulfillment coming that better fits “before the Day of the LORD” who will “restore all things”?
+Plainly, Jesus said there is another fulfillment of Elijah coming that better fits “before the Day of the LORD” who will "restore all things."
 If Jesus comes twice then it would make sense that his forerunner who prepares people for repentance would come twice, too.
 Each generation needs the repentance message.

 John even denied being Elijah when asked.
 Either he lied or he was interpreting the question asked as indicating the Elijah who comes before the Messiah comes to reign, which is exactly what the Jews were expecting then.
 But John was the Elijah who comes 2000 years before at the First Coming.
 Perhaps for this reason he said he was the "voice of one calling in the wilderness" instead of Elijah as the angel Gabriel pronounced to his parents.